jp-chl/66DaysOfK8s/challenge/week03/day16/README.md

 ---

-Day 16 of #66DaysOfK8s.
 Today, I have worked in the last part of a series of lessons in order to review the Kubernetes Architecture.
 On this 8th day, a focus is on Cluster Networking.

 #kubernetes #learning #K8s #66DaysChallenge